arbor-sim/arbor/doc/dev/sde.rst

 * it is reasonably fast on both CPU and GPU

 Due to the structure of the *Threefry* and other CBPRNGs, we get multiple indpendent uniformly distributed values per invocation.
-In particular, *Threefry-4x64-12* return 4 such values.
+In particular, *Threefry-4x64-12* returns 4 such values.
 Throwing away 3 out of the 4 values would result in a quite significant performance penalty, so we use all 4 values, instead.
 This is achieved by circling through a cache of 4 values per location, and updating the cache every 4th time step.